 This is why proper preparation is especially useful, including inquiring about possible alternative locations for your loved one.

 Would a local hospital, assisted living community or rehabilitation facility take someone on a temporary basis?
 Can home health service be requested on a short-term basis?
-Is there a friend or relative with space and familiarity with hospice needs be willing to accommodate a client and perhaps a caregiver until everything is back to normal?
+Is there a friend or relative with space and familiarity with hospice needs be willing to accommodate a patient and perhaps a caregiver until everything is back to normal?
 Are there other places that could provide temporary housing, such as a local hotel or motel?

 Local disaster officials, such as the American Red Cross, may be able to offer some guidance about resources, housing options or medical support.